 We have two revolving note purchase agreements with Farmer Mac, which together allow us to borrow up to \$5,500 million from Farmer Mac.
-On February 26, 2018, we amended our first revolving note purchase agreement with Farmer Mac, dated March 24, 2011.
-Under the amended agreement, we can currently borrow, subject to market conditions, up to \$5,200 million at any time through January 11, 2022, and such date shall automatically extend on each anniversary date of the closing for an additional year, unless prior to any such anniversary date, Farmer Mac provides us with a notice that the draw period will not be extended beyond the remaining term.
-This revolving note purchase agreement allows us to borrow, repay and reborrow funds at any time through maturity, as market conditions permit, provided that the outstanding principal amount at any time does not exceed the total available under the agreement.
+Under our first revolving note purchase agreement with Farmer Mac, dated March 24, 2011, as amended, we can currently borrow, subject to market conditions, up to \$5,200 million at any time through January 11, 2022, and such date shall automatically extend on each anniversary date of the closing for an additional year, unless prior to any such anniversary date, Farmer Mac provides us with a notice that the draw period will not be extended beyond the remaining term.
+This revolving note purchase agreement allows us to borrow, repay and re-borrow funds at any time through maturity, as market conditions permit, provided that the outstanding principal amount at any time does not exceed the total available under the agreement.
 Each borrowing under the revolving note purchase agreement is evidenced by a pricing agreement setting forth the interest rate, maturity date and other related terms as we may negotiate with Farmer Mac at the time of each such borrowing.
 We may select a fixed rate or variable rate at the time of each advance with a maturity as determined in the applicable pricing agreement.
-Under this note purchase agreement with Farmer Mac, we had outstanding secured notes payable totaling \$2,778 million and \$2,791 million as of August 31, 2018 and May 31, 2018, respectively.
+Under this note purchase agreement with Farmer Mac, we had outstanding secured notes payable totaling \$3,072 million and \$2,791 million as of February 28, 2019 and May 31, 2018, respectively.
+We borrowed \$575 million under this note purchase agreement with Farmer Mac during the nine months ended February 28, 2019.

-Our second revolving note purchase agreement with Farmer Mac, dated July 31, 2015, was amended effective July 31, 2018 to extend the maturity to December 20, 2023.
-Prior to the maturity date, Farmer Mac may terminate the agreement upon 30 days written notice to us on periodic facility renewal dates, the first of which is January 31, 2019.
+Under our second revolving note purchase agreement with Farmer Mac, dated July 31, 2015, as amended, we can borrow up to \$300 million at any time through December 20, 2023 at a fixed spread over LIBOR.
+This agreement also allows us to borrow, repay and re-borrow funds at any time through maturity, provided that the outstanding principal amount at any time does not exceed the total available under the agreement.
+Prior to the maturity date, Farmer Mac may terminate the agreement upon 30 days written notice to us on periodic facility renewal dates, the first of which was January 31, 2019.
 Subsequent facility renewal dates are on each June 20 or December 20 thereafter until the maturity date.
 We may terminate the agreement upon 30 days written notice at any time.
+On February 28, 2019, we received an advance of \$100 million under this committed note purchase agreement with Farmer Mac, resulting in outstanding secured notes payable under this note purchase agreement of \$100 million as of February 28, 2019.
+This advance was repaid in full subsequent to February 28, 2019.
 Under the terms of the first revolving note purchase agreement with Farmer Mac described above, the \$5,200 million commitment will increase to \$5,500 million in the event the second revolving note purchase agreement is terminated.
-Under the terms of the amended second revolving note purchase agreement with Farmer Mac, we can borrow up to \$300 million at any time through December 20, 2023 at a fixed spread over LIBOR.
-This agreement also allows us to borrow, repay and re-borrow funds at any time through maturity, provided that the outstanding principal amount at any time does not exceed the total available under the agreement.